ClosedBusiness

 What is the Back to Work Employer Incentive Payments?

 The Back to Work Employer Incentive Payments is a business grant offered by DTET in Australia, providing Up to $20K in funding.
-Back to Work provides financial and non-financial support to businesses that employ and retain eligible unemployed jobseekers in eligible Queensland areas.
-Eligible employers can access support payments of up to $20,000 for hiring eligible employees, including apprentices, trainees and young people.
+Queensland's Back to Work program provides financial incentive payments and support to eligible employers who hire and retain eligible unemployed jobseekers.
+Support payments of up to $20,000 are available for eligible employers in specified Queensland regions and local government areas.

 How much funding does the Back to Work Employer Incentive Payments provide?